If a woman can't move her face, her relationship may suffer.

 Botox has become borderline mainstream.
 Women (and men) from all walks of life have taken the poisonous plunge in the war against wrinkles.
 But does this beauty treatment have a side effect worth a few worry lines?

 Research shows that getting Botox injections means you may not be able to empathize as well as you used to.
 And if you can't put yourself into your partner's shoes, rocky relationship territory could be ahead.

-According to the New York Times, a new study performed by professors David T. Neal and Tanya L. Chartrand showed that people who receive Botox injections are not able to mimic the emotions of others.
+According to The New York Times, the study — performed by professors David T. Neal and Tanya L. Chartrand — showed that people who receive Botox injections aren't able to mimic the emotions of others.

-This new study stemmed from 1980s research that proved happily married couples often resembled each other over time, and began to wear the same expressions.
+This study stemmed from 1980s research that proved happily married couples often resembled each other over time, and began to wear the same expressions.
 The professors asked, "What's going to happen now that there's Botox?"
 Will these couples still be able to empathize?
 Will they still be as happy?

-After a little testing, the researchers were dead-on with their prediction.
-Botox messes with a person's abilities to perceive others' feelings.
+After a little testing, the researchers were dead-on with their prediction: Botox messes with a person's abilities to perceive others' feelings.

 Neal and Chartrand tested women who were given Botox against a control group of women who were given Restylane (a substance that doesn't affect facial movement).
-They showed them photos of human eyes and asked them to match those peepers with human emotions.
+They showed the women photos of human eyes and asked them to match those peepers with human emotions.

 As it turned out, the women with Botox injections were significantly less perceptive when it came to decoding the expressions.
 On average, Botox users got two more wrong out of 36 than the Restylane users.
 Yikes.